Search Deal using the quick or advanced search functionalities

 Search tips

-• By default, the search is fuzzy, which means that it will search for all terms that are close to the keyword you entered, for instance, if one character is different, or characters are switched.
+- By default, the search is fuzzy, which means that it will search for all terms that are close to the keyword you entered, for instance, if one character is different, or characters are switched.

-• To search for an exact word only, you can use quotation marks (e.g., "Oncology").
+- To search for an exact word only, you can use quotation marks (e.g., "Oncology").
 Only the results with this exact word will come up.

-• Forbidden characters: The search doesn't support the use of slashes.
+- Forbidden characters: The search doesn't support the use of slashes.
 For instance, if you search for "ABC Labs/FTT22", the search won't return any results.

-Advanced search (current version)
+Advanced search

-If you don't find the result you're looking for from the quick search, you can launch an advanced search on all objects by clicking Advanced search at the bottom of the results displayed in the quick search.
+If you don't find the result you're looking for with the quick search, you can launch an advanced search on all objects by clicking Advanced search at the bottom of the results displayed in the quick search.

 Enter keywords or sentences in the search bar and click Search.